-I talk to people from Eastern Europe who say this kind of thing happens to them all the time.
-Even Romanians — citizens of an EU member country — have said that airport officials will hold them back for questioning when they see their passport origin.
-Some have even been asked for their travel documents after they’ve boarded the plane.
+Even citizens of an EU member country, like Romanians, have said that airport officials will hold them back for questioning when they see their passport origin.

-You can imagine, then, that for people from places like Moldova or Serbia (countries that have visa-free access, but aren’t EU members) it’s just that much harder.
+You can imagine that it can be much harder for people from places like Moldova or Serbia (countries with visa-free access but aren’t EU members).

 You don’t want to get stuck just being Paraguayan alone.

 While the US, UK, and other countries allow dual citizenship, ensuring that you’re ready to accept another citizenship means you’ll have to put yourself in the shoes of someone in that position.

 We are not saying you should be overly concerned or not consider it, but simply to help you understand that things will change.
 If you’re a US citizen, for example, things will change dramatically once you renounce your US citizenship, especially if you’re doing business overseas.

 In many ways, your life is going to be a lot easier, but in others, it may be more complicated.